-If we had to choose one such process as a candidate for reform, the Design Panel might be the next logical choice.
+If we had to choose one such process as a top candidate for immediate reform, the Design Panel might be the logical choice.
 The fact that initiative proponents would foot its bill in exchange for permitting sensible revision to draft ballot measures has a direct appeal to legislators, who would like to see better legislation put before the public but believe they cannot afford to pay for better deliberation.
-Its novelty also brings it to the top of the list, but at the same time, it bears some resemblance to the negotiations that happen in some jurisdictions between ballot measure proponents and public officials or party organizations.
-The difference here is that the lay public enters that process, which seems fitting since it that same public that ultimately has to vote.
-Far from a revolutionary overhaul of electoral institutions, processes such as this follow the belief that deliberative democratic elections lie nearer the horizon than we might once have dared to believe.
+Its novelty brings it to the top of the list, but at the same time, it bears some resemblance to the negotiations that happen in some jurisdictions between ballot measure proponents and public officials or party organizations.
+The difference here is that the lay public enters that process, which seems fitting since that same public ultimately has to vote.
+Far from a revolutionary overhaul of electoral institutions, processes such as this follow the belief that a more deliberative democracy lies nearer the horizon than even its advocates might have dared to imagine.